pudly/schmopera-hugo/content/articles/desdemona-down.md

 date = "2014-06-23T11:30:00-04:00"
 lastmod = "2015-04-23T15:42:00-04:00"
 publishDate = "2014-06-23T11:30:00-04:00"
-short_description = "After an impressive media tempest, soprano Tamar Iveri will not be appearing as Desdemona in Opera Australia's upcoming production of Otello.
-OA made the decision to replace Tamar after the singer's homophobic remarks were made public. " slug = "desdemona-down" title = "Desdemona Down"
+short_description = "After an impressive media tempest, soprano Tamar Iveri will not be appearing as Desdemona in Opera Australia&#039;s upcoming production of Otello.
+OA made the decision to replace Tamar after the singer&#039;s homophobic remarks were made public. " slug = "desdemona-down" title = "Desdemona Down"
 +++